 Classifying Possession with Intent

-West Palm Beach drug possession with intent to distribute lawyers have seen cases where controlled substance charges carry more severe penalties than simple possession.
+Drug possession with intent to distribute lawyers in West Palm Beach have seen cases where controlled substance charges carry more severe penalties than simple possession.
 Prosecutors often use certain evidentiary factors to distinguish between simple possession and possession with intent to distribute.
 This includes considering the quantity and type of drugs, large amounts of cash, packaging of drugs into baggies, and the presence of drug paraphernalia (e.g. scales) or firearms and other types of weapons.
 Possession with intent to distribute is either a second or third-degree felony depending on the type of controlled substances involved.
 Penalties for possession with intent to distribute include jail time and thousands of dollars in fines.

 What are Other Possession Charges?